rishabAB/appointment-booking/README.md

 A Mobile Plan that allows calling US numbers.

+## Phone Integration
-## Test This Flow - +1 361 880-2377 or you can import this agent and connect it with a phone gateway :- https://cloud.google.com/dialogflow/es/docs/integrations/phone-gateway
+You can connect it with a phone gateway :- https://cloud.google.com/dialogflow/es/docs/integrations/phone-gateway

 ## Setup Instructions